ballerina-attic/ballerina-www/website/two-column-pages/docs/community-program.md

 invoke calculator as a service
 ```

 Now you can push the package to Ballerina Central.
-Ballerina push will do a build of the package before bushing the package into Ballerina Central.
+The push command will do a build of the package before pushing the package to Ballerina Central.

 ``` ballerina push calculator ```